 The greatest number of victims were civilians and the majority of these drawn from Afro-Colombian and indigenous communities, who as a result of the conflict became victims of severe human rights violations, including forced displacements and disappearances, kidnappings, massacres, selected and systematic killings of their leaders, and the illegal usurpation of their lands, amongst other crimes.
 They also continued to suffer the highest levels of poverty and lacked access to basic social services such as healthcare and education.

-However, it must be stressed that this pattern of abuse did not start in the present round of conflict, but throughout their collective history, beginning in 1492 with the arrival of Christopher Columbus and the conquest of the Spanish colonists.
-The indigenous peoples were known to have lived on their territories for hundreds of years before Columbus’ arrival.
-The conquest led to the enslavement, and physical and cultural decimation of indigenous peoples, forced displacement from their ancestral lands, and the plundering of the natural resources found within them.
-A 100 years after the colonial invasion the indigenous population had been reduced by 90 per cent and by the beginning of the sixteenth century the colonists were shipping in thousands of African slaves every year to replace them as manpower, the majority of whom ended up working the plantations and mines.
+However, it must be stressed that this pattern of abuse did not start in the present round of conflict, but throughout their collective history, beginning in 1492 with the arrival of Christopher Columbus and the conquest by the Spanish colonizers.
+Indigenous peoples were known to have lived on their territories for hundreds of years before Columbus’ arrival.
+The conquest led to their enslavement, physical and cultural decimation, forced displacement from their ancestral lands, and the plundering of the natural resources found within them.
+A century after the colonial invasion the indigenous population had been reduced by 90 per cent, and by the beginning of the sixteenth century the colonists were shipping in thousands of African slaves every year to replace them as labourers, the majority of whom ended up working on plantations and in mines.

-Roma also constitute a significant ethnic minority in Colombia and their roots can be traced back to the arrival of Christopher Columbus who was said to have been accompanied by four Roma on his third expedition to the Americas.
+Romani people also constitute a significant ethnic minority in Colombia.
+Their roots can be traced back to the arrival of Christopher Columbus who was said to have been accompanied by four Roma on his third expedition to the Americas.
 These four were said to have been beneficiaries of a ‘pardon’ granted to them by the Spanish crown for the ‘crime’ of being Roma, which commuted their sentence to hard labour.
 In 1582, the Spanish forbade the arrival of Roma to their colonies and expelled many of them.
 However, some Roma managed to remain by hiding in the margins.
 Following independence from Spain, a law was adopted in 1821 prohibiting the importation of slaves and declaring that slaves from other countries would be granted freedom.
 This motivated Roma who still faced slavery in Europe to arrive.

-At around the same time, Colombia’s civil conflict began with the formation of the Revolutionary Armed Forces of Colombia (FARC).
+Colombia’s most recent armed conflict began with the formation of FARC.
 Founded in the mid-1960s as the armed wing of the Colombian Communist Party, following attacks on rural Communist enclaves by the military in the wake of the decade-long period known as ‘La Violencia’ (1948-58), when between 200,000 and 300,000 people were killed.
 FARC’s insurgency, inspired by Marxist-Leninist ideology and the recent revolution in Cuba, was rooted in grievances driven by the concentration of land in private hands and the profound inequalities between its ruling elite and its impoverished peasantry.
 However, in the ensuing years the group became increasingly dependent on criminal activities such as kidnapping, illegal gold mining and drug trafficking to fund itself, eventually making it one of the richest rebel movements in the world.

 Though the terms of the agreement were narrowly rejected in a popular referendum in October 2016, the government and FARC signed a revised agreement the following month that was approved by Congress.
 Despite optimism about the end of the conflict, the country continues to contend with high levels of violence and insecurity, with many former conflict zones still blighted by the presence of criminal groups and paramilitaries.
-In addition, while most FARC fighters have formally demobilized, the National Liberation Army (ELN) remains in operation.
-There are also concerns that the perceived failure of the government to quickly deliver its commitments to development and service delivery in remote and impoverished regions could lead to a resurgence of rebel groups.
+In addition, while most FARC fighters have formally demobilized, the ELN remains in operation, although a 6-month ceasefire was signed in 2023.

 After much protest and organizing during the 1970s and 1980s there was large-scale titling of forest lands to indigenous communities.
 The government recognized the territorial rights of indigenous peoples over some 1.8 million square kilometres of its Amazon area.
 Until the late 1980s it applied only to the lands of indigenous peoples outside the forest areas who could base their claims on ancient title.

-Colombia’s Constitution of 1991 drawn up by the National Constituent Assembly recognizes and protects the ethnic and cultural diversity of the Colombian nation.
+Colombia’s Constitution of 1991, drawn up by the National Constituent Assembly, recognizes and protects the ethnic and cultural diversity of the Colombian nation.
 It concedes to minorities and indigenous peoples ethnic, cultural and territorial rights, and the right to autonomy and participation.
 It also declares the equality and dignity of all cultures as fundamental to national identity.
 It recognizes the languages spoken in Colombia as being official in the territories in which they are spoken.
-The Constitution also enshrines the right to bilingual and ethno-education for all minority and indigenous communities, and proffers dual citizenship to indigenous communities living in border areas.
+The Constitution also enshrines the right to bilingual and ethno-cultural education for all minority and indigenous communities, and proffers dual citizenship to indigenous communities living in border areas.